Dental Crowns – Idaho Falls, ID

 Schedule a Consultation

-Whether you are thinking about a crown for cosmetic reasons or to fix a broken tooth, Oxford Dental Care in Idaho Falls can help you make the best decision for your situation.
+Whether you are thinking about a crown for cosmetic reasons or to fix a broken tooth, Oxford Dental Care of Idaho Falls can help you make the best decision for your situation.
 At this visit, Dr. Cline will evaluate your case and recommend a course of treatment.
 Call us today!

 I Need a Checkup & Cleaning I am Looking for a Dentist for My Child I am Concerned About Bleeding Gums I Have a Cavity or Broken Tooth I am Missing One or More Teeth I am Unhappy with My Smile I Want a Straighter Smile I am Scared of the Dentist I am in Pain & Need Help I Need My Wisdom Teeth Removed View Our Services